 Once it is up and running you watch live or recorded footage from numerous devices including your television or smartphone.
 It comes with a free app for iOS and Android devices, and all you need to connect is a solid Wi-Fi connection in your home. coming from a great brand, this is one of the best bird box cameras available for sale in the UK.

-- The world’s first WiFi Bird Box Camera by Green Feathers!
+- WiFi Bird Box Camera by Green Feathers (2nd Generation).
 View amazing quality…

 - Compact camera designed to fit inside a standard bird nest box (camera only -…